solana-validators/solana-validator-guidebook/docs/validator-setup/initial-validator-setup.md

 ## Open The Terminal Program

-Locate the terminal program on your local computer.
+To start this guide, you will be running commands on your trusted personal computer.
+First, locate the terminal program on your _personal computer_.
 On mac, you can search for the word _terminal_ in spotlight.
 On Ubuntu, you can type CTRL + Alt + T. On windows, you will have to open the command prompt as an Administrator.

 ## Install The Solana CLI Locally